-Sunrise is home to eight potbellied pigs and four farm pigs.
+Sunrise is home to seven potbellied pigs, four farm pigs and one KuneKune pig.
 Although they came from varied circumstances, all were in danger and the likely outcome was not good for them.
 Today, they are all safe, loved and living a happy full life here at Sunrise.
 We hope you can meet them in person soon, but in the meantime, here they are.
 Please meet our precious piggy family.

 Baby was an owner surrender.
 He was only 9 months old when he came to Sunrise.
 Baby is a friendly pig, but can be a bit of a nipper.
 He’s not fast, so you just have to watch him.
 I always say, he’s just a grouchy old man.
 Baby rules “his” barn, but allows the turkeys, ducks and chickens to live with him.